TEXAS PROBATE ATTORNEY

 Do you represent someone being denied their inheritance?

-Our firm has experience in probate litigation.
-We charge an hourly fee of $300 for litigating battles over the inheritance.
+Our firm has extensive experience in probate litigation.
 There is no way to know how long the battle may last.
-A non-refundable initial retainer of $3,000 is required.
+A non-refundable initial retainer of is required.
 You would have to replenish the retainer when it is exhausted.
 Call for a free consultation.

 Call and arrange for a free consultation with the attorney to discuss your situation.